bcjordan/gifurl2/README.md

 # GifURL
-## The world's fastest .gif finding service
+## The instant .gif finding service

 To find a gif, you can: